zephyrproject-rtos/zephyr/boards/arm/rpi_pico/doc/index.rst

 As with flashing, you can specify the debug adapter by specifying **RPI_PICO_DEBUG_ADAPTER** at `west build` time.
 No needs to specify it at `west debug` time.

-You can also debugging with openocd and gdb launching from command-line.
+You can also debugging with OpenOCD and gdb launching from command-line.
 Run the following command:

 .. code-block:: console